dots-platform/skrecovery-app/README.md

-# Berkeley Dots: The Berkeley Decentralized Trust Stack
+# Berkeley DoTS: The Berkeley Decentralized Trust Stack

 ***Caveat: This codebase is currently close-sourced.
 We plan to have it open-sourced at the end of the class.
 Until then, please do not distribute this repo to anyone outside this class.***